TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "...
 I see," Josee coldly spoke, in a manner that made all servants in the room, man or woman, shiver in fear.

 Two soldiers wearing worn-out brigandine armor stood before Josee.
-Busy looking at the documents, she did not give a single glance at the man kneeling in front, a man known in the town for his loyalty to the baron... but also for his excess.
+Busy looking at the documents, she did not give a single glance at the man kneeling in front, a man known in the village for his loyalty to the baron... but also for his excess.

 What terrified them was not the mere coldness of Josee, it was the utter indifference as she ordered the guards to cut off one of his ears when he refused to answer.